-Monsanto Brings 3-Thousand High Paying Jobs to Idaho
+Monsanto Plans on New Idaho Mine, Will Sustain 3-Thousand Jobs

-Three thousand new jobs are planned for Idaho when Monsanto is expected to get down to business at a new phosphorous mine near Soda Springs.
+Monsanto is expected to get down to business at a new phosphorus mine near Soda Springs, Idaho that will replace an existing mine.

-Two thirds of the jobs will be spread across the state
+The move is expected to sustain 3,000 jobs, some of them new positions, two thirds of the jobs will be spread across the state

 Two thirds of the jobs will be spread across the state.
 Some are expected to pay in the neighborhood of 100-thousand dollars a year.

-Note: Editors note: the majority of the 3,000 jobs will be existing positions.
-A number of new positions will be created.
-An earlier version of this post indicated that all 3,000 jobs would be new, which is not the case.